 - Plan your day carefully, including rest periods.
 Pace your activities so that you don't get overtired.

 You may need to change the way you do certain activities so that you are not overusing your joints.
 Try to find different ways to relieve your joint pain.

-- Joint pain and stiffness may improve with heat
+- Joint pain and stiffness may improve with heat therapy, such as:

 - Taking warm showers or baths after long periods of sitting or sleeping.